November 8, 2017 Kowacie Reeves

 The early signing period kicked off today and there are a couple high profiled hoopsters from the mid-state area that will ink with their college of choice.
 We take a look at the top three prospects in Middle-Georgia and give insight into their decisions.

 What is Georgia State’s timetable for Nelson Phillips?
 First things first, Nelson Phillips is an absolute steal for the Panthers.
-The 6-foot-5 senior is a nationally ranked 4-star prospect that was courted by Power Five programs before ultimately deciding on GSU.
-As it pertains to Georgia State’s timetable for Phillips, the jury is still out.
-However, what we do know is, the ultra-talented scoring guard has the potential to step in immediately and be the next “IT” thing to hit downtown Atlanta, GA.
+The 6-foot-5 senior is a nationally ranked 4-star prospect that was courted by Power Five programs before ultimately deciding on GS.
+As it pertains to Georgia State’s timetable for Phillips, the jury is still out, however, we do know the ultra-talented scoring guard has the potential to step in immediately and be the next “IT” thing to hit downtown Atlanta, GA.

 Headline photo cred: Ty Freeman